Energy Act 2011

-The Energy Act 2011 (c 16) is a UK Act of Parliament relating to UK enterprise law and energy in the UK.
+The Energy Act 2011 (c 16) is an Act of the Parliament of the United Kingdom relating to UK enterprise law and energy in the UK.

 Contents

 Chapter 1, sections 1 to 41 contain an "Energy Company Obligation", requiring the "big six" energy providers (those with over 250k domestic customers, SI 2012/3018 art 4) to deliver efficiency measures to domestic users.
 This had three components: